Brian Cowen nude portraits controversy: RTÉ

-On 23 March, state broadcaster RTÉ ran a report on the hangings at the end of the Nine O'Clock News.
-The report by Tadhg Enright displayed the paintings, obtained an appraisal (of zero) from an art expert, and mentioned that Cowen was "not thought to have posed for the anonymous artist".
+On 23 March, public broadcaster RTÉ ran a report on the hangings at the end of the Nine O'Clock News.
+The report by Tadhg Enright displayed the paintings, obtained an appraisal of zero from an art expert, and mentioned that Cowen was "not thought to have posed for the anonymous artist".
 The report was not used on subsequent newscasts.
 On 24 March, the Nine O'Clock News included an apology "for any personal offence caused to Mr Cowen or his family or for any disrespect shown to the office of Taoiseach by [the prior] broadcast."
 The original item was removed from the online archives at RTÉ.ie, and the apology added.

 Today FM

 On 24 March, The Ray D'Arcy Show on commercial radio station Today FM, covered the story.
-Producer Will Hanafin revealed that a friend of the artist had e-mailed photographs of a similarly styled painting to him in January, a caricature of the Taoiseach urinating in a full frontal nude pose.
+Producer Will Hanafin revealed that a friend of the artist had e-mailed photographs of a similarly styled painting to him in January, a caricature of the Taoiseach urinating in a full-frontal nude pose.
 This painting has not been displayed publicly.
 A Garda detective visited the station requesting the emails.
 The Garda was said to have been "sheepish and apologetic" about the visit but indicated that he had received an order from "on high" to initiate an investigation.
 Hanafin refused to comply with the Garda request and, being told that a search warrant would be sought, labelled the entire affair as "crazy".